sturzl/mvavlabs/labs/Three Components - Motor Control.md

 # Three Components - Motor control
-Now that your robot can move, it is time to start automating it a bit.
-We are going to take some of hte human error out of the robot.
-All the roles stay the same, except the Doer will enter commands into a computer to direct the MVAV to the goal.
+Now that your robot can move, it is time to start automating your car.
+The first step will be changing the Doer's role.
+Your goal is to move the car accross the room by giving the Doer the same commands as before.
+But, the Doer will send commands to the car instead of moving themself.

-1. In a paired programming style the group of three should write code that controls the MVAV.
-You will start with code that can turn each motor.
-Your goal is to create functions that do the Doers job: Turn left, turn right, go forward, and stop.
+1. Get the car moving by mob program some new functions.
+The functions should be the same ones that the Doer follows: turn left, turn right, move forward, and stop.
+The forward command should have the car roll a couple feet and then stop.
-2. Move your Human + Car robot to the goal using hte same restrictions as the first lab
+2. Move your Human + Car robot to the goal using the same directions as last time.